Banditzplayz/github-pages-with-jekyll/README.md

 ![issue tab](https://lab.github.com/public/images/issue_tab.png)

-I'll meet you over there, can't wait to use the command line!
+I'll meet you over there, can't wait to see you!

-This repository is licensed under [MIT](../LICENSE) (c) 2021 Banditz Multisystems, Inc.
+This repository is licensed under [MIT](../LICENSE) (c) 2019 GitHub, Inc.